 ** And, following that, the moment when Dwight realizes that Jim was telling the truth.
 He silently returns to the hallway and offers him a hand getting up, and they leave together.

 * In Garden Party, one of the better Season 8 episodes, Andy get chastised by his father for seeking approval.
 We see that Pam, Jim, Oscar, Darryl, and Erin had been listening into the conversation courtesy of Cece's baby monitor.
 Oscar and Darryl both confide to the camera that they understand why Andy was so eager for approval all the time.
 As Andy was about to leave, the other members of the office are sitting in the front lawn of Schrute Farm.
 Darryl and Oscar convince him to stick around to watch the closing ceremonies with them.

 * "Lice".
 After all the '''shit''' she has been through, Meredith finally gets the respect she deserves as a single working mom.
 And that comes from HappilyMarried Pam of all people.

 ** Pam's marriage however is under strain recently with Jim away in Philadelphia working at his new business.

 * Even after years of verbal abuse from them, Kevin still considers Angela and Oscar his friends and admonishes Senator Lipton for exploiting them for his political campaign.

-* "Livin' the Dream" ends with Dwight finally getting his longed-for Regional Manager position, at least in part due to a recommendation on his behalf from Jim to David Wallace.
-After the promotion is announced, Jim congratulates Dwight, who thanks him...then orders Clark to "get out of Jim's seat" across from Pam.
+* "Livin' the Dream: Part 1" ends with Dwight finally getting his longed-for Regional Manager position, at least in part due to a recommendation on his behalf from Jim to David Wallace.
+After the promotion is announced, Jim congratulates Dwight, who thanks him.
+And what's his first action as Regional Manager?
+He orders Clark to "get out of Jim's seat" across from Pam.
 Then he names Jim as Assistant (to the) Regional Manager.